andorei/dbang/README.md

 * `dput.py` - [loads data from csv, xlsx or json files into database tables](doc/dput.md);
 * `hedwig.py` - [sends emails built from files (e.g. files produced by ddiff or dget)](doc/hedwig.md).

-The utilities work with Oracle, PostgreSQL, SQLite and MySQL databases using Python database API modules.
+The utilities work with Oracle, PostgreSQL, SQLite and MySQL databases using Python DB-API modules.

 `ddiff.py` and `dtest.py` assess logical consistency and integrity of DB systems.

 `dget.py` and `dput.py` get the data out and put the data in databases, as specified in config-files.

 dbang utiliies
-* use configuration files from `cfg` directory,
-* write log files in `log` directory,
-* find files to load into DB in `in` directory (if not specified otherwise in a config-file).,
+* process specs from config-files written in Python,
+* write error, info and debug messages in log files, if logging or debugging mode is on,
-* save their resulting files in `out` directory (if not specified otherwise in a config-file).
+* save their resulting files and logs in directories set with `OUT_DIR` and `LOG_DIR` variables in config-file, or in the current directory if the variables are not set.

 You run a dbang utility with command line